iotaledger/goshimmer/docOps/docs/protocol_specification/components/mana.md

 `Events` are essential to study what happens within the module from the outside.

-Note, that `revokeBaseMana1` accesses the mana entry of the nodes within `Base Mana Vector`, therefore all values are updated with respect to `t`.
-Notice the two branches after the condition.
+`revokeBaseMana1` accesses the mana entry of the nodes within `Base Mana Vector`, therefore all values are updated with respect to `t`.

+There are two branches after the condition in the following snippet, .
 When `Base Mana` values had been updated before the transaction's timestamp, a regular update is carried out.
-However, if `t` is older, than the transaction timestamp, an update in the "past" is carried out and values are updated up to `LastUpdated`.
+However, if `t` is older, than the transaction timestamp, an update in the "past" is carried out, and values are updated up to `LastUpdated`.

 ```go
 func (bm *BaseMana) revokeBaseMana1(amount float64, t time.Time) {